mengbinhao/jack-note/docs/english/everyday.md

   > I don't know what I'd do without you
   > good/great/fantastic job, we did it!
   > I'm forever grateful for you!

+- 崩溃
+  > I'm about to lose it
+  > I'm freaking out
+  > I'm reaching the breaking point
+  > I'm on the brink of z nervous/mental breakdown

+- 状态不好
+  > I haven't been myself lately
+  > Today is not my day
+  > It hasn't been my day/week/month/year

+- 缘分
+  > It's fate,It's fate that brought us together
+  > I guess we were just in the right place at the right time

 - 太热了
   > It's hot out